NetBSD release glossary and graphs

 Additionally, there is a graph showing an overview of release branches, depicting the 6.0 release and the following maintenance branches as an example.

-NetBSD has recently changed the release numbering scheme.
+Prior to the release of NetBSD 2.0, a different numbering scheme was used.
 For completeness, there is also a section which describes the old release numbering scheme.

 - Formal release